 Arsenal, wearing special redcurrant shirts similar to the jerseys they adorned in their first season in north London in 1913, capitalised in their final match at Highbury before the club moved to Emirates Stadium.
 Thierry Henry sealed the Golden Boot with a hat-trick as they beat Wigan Athletic 4-2.

-At the bottom, Portsmouth, with Harry Redknapp returning as manager after a spell with rivals Southampton, were eight points adrift of safety before two stunning goals from Pedro Mendes gave them a vital victory over Man City on 11 March.
+At the bottom, Portsmouth, with Harry Redknapp returning as manager after a spell at rivals Southampton, were eight points adrift of safety before two stunning goals from Pedro Mendes gave them a vital victory over Man City on 11 March.

 They won six of their last nine matches and secured safety with a win at Wigan in the penultimate game of the season.
 The three relegated clubs were Birmingham City, West Bromwich Albion and Sunderland.